Nasimul Alam Chowdhury

-Nasimul Alam Chowdhury is a Bangladeshi politician and the incumbent Member of the Bangladesh Parliament from Comilla-8.
+Nasimul Alam Chowdhury is a Bangladeshi politician and former Member of the Bangladesh Parliament from Comilla-8.

 Early life

 Chowdhury was born on 31 July 1967.
 He studied up to a H.S.C. degree.

 Career

 Chowdhury was elected to Parliament from Comilla-8 as a Bangladesh Awami League candidate in 2009 and served till 2014.

 Chowdhury was re-elected on 30 December 2018 as an Awami League candidate.
 He had received 188,659 votes while his nearest rival, Jakaria Taher Shumon of Bangladesh Nationalist Party, received 34,219 votes.
 He was appointed to the parliamentary standing committee on the railway ministry.